pagarme/former-kit/src/Button/index.md

 </div>
 ```

-Finally, the button can an icon!
+Finally, the button can be an icon!
 ```jsx
 const IconAdd = require('emblematic-icons/svg/Add24.svg').default;